greg-hoff/module-1/readme.md

-1. mkdir - make directory
-2. cd - change directory
-3. vi commands - i: insert mode (for editing), esc: end editing/open menu, 3a. vi menu commands - :w - write (save), :wq - write-quit, :q - quit
+1. vi commands = i: insert mode (for editing), esc: end editing/open menu, 3a. vi menu commands - :w - write (save), :wq - write-quit, :q - quit
-4. git init - initialize directory #note# to initialize new repo with 'main' as default, must use git init -b main
+2. git init = initialize directory #note# to initialize new repo with 'main' as default, must use git init -b main
-5. git status - show non-commited changes to repo
+3. git status = show non-commited changes to repo
-6. git commit - 'saves' changes.
+4. git commit = 'saves' changes.
 Records changes to repo.
 Tracks all historical changes so an accurate view of the project may be generated for any point in time.
-    6a. git commit -a - auto stages modified files to be committed 6b. git commit -am 'message' - auto stages and adds message
+    6a. git commit -a = auto stages modified files to be committed 6b. git commit -am 'message' = auto stages and adds message
-7. git checkout -b new-branch  - creates a new branch off of main/master. used for team collab, de-risk altering main/master
+5. git checkout -b new-branch  = creates a new branch off of main/master. used for team collab, de-risk altering main/master
-8. git merge --ff-only <branch> - merges branch changes to main/master. ff merge only avaialbe if main/master is has no new commits after <branch> is created. ff creates a more linear workflow, easier to view history
+6. git merge --ff-only <branch> = merges branch changes to main/master. ff merge only avaialbe if main/master is has no new commits after <branch> is created. ff creates a more linear workflow, easier to view history
-9. git pull origin branch - copies/merges updates from the specified branch to a different branch. ensures you work from the current project and may make changes in paralell
+7. git pull origin branch = copies/merges updates from the specified branch to a different branch. ensures you work from the current project and may make changes in paralell

+linux commands
+8. ls = lists contents of a directory ls -a = lists all files ls -l = provides list with file details
+9. mkdir = make directory
+10. cd = change directory